 According to the National Institute on Drug Abuse (NIDA), approximately 5 million men reported abusing alcohol or drugs in the past year.
 This shouldn’t be too surprising, though, since men are more likely to abuse illicit substances than women.
 In fact, 11.5% of males over the age of 12 suffer from substance use disorders.
 This is nearly double the 6.4% of females over 12 who suffer from substance use disorders.

 Although men are more likely to abuse illicit substances, young women between the ages of 12-17 are more likely to abuse prescription drugs.
-Women are also less likely to seek out addiction treatment and are more likely to suffer from a fatal overdose.
+Women are also less likely to seek out an addiction treatment facility, and are more likely to suffer from a fatal overdose.

 There are many reasons why men are more likely to make certain decisions when it comes to substance abuse and addiction treatment.
 The same can be said for women struggling with substance use disorder.
 Throughout this article, you’ll learn some of the reasons why.
 This information will help show why separate rehab for men and rehab for women programs are often necessary.